 - Ask about routine vaccines when you talk to your health care professional about travel.
 Take the CDC quiz to find out which routine vaccines you may need.

 - Check if the country you are traveling to requires proof of yellow fever vaccine.
-The yellow fever vaccine is currently in short supply around the world, and only a registered provider can offer this vaccine.
-It must be administered at least 10 days before travel.
+Yellow Fever Vaccine must be administered at least 10 days before travel.
 You will need a stamped certificate as well.
 Find a registered Yellow Fever Vaccination Clinic in Indiana.

 Zika virus disease (Zika) is a disease caused by Zika virus that is spread to people primarily through the bite of an infected mosquito.
 The virus can also be spread from infected men and women to their sex partners or from an infected pregnant mother to her baby.